ms6730/Updated-Version-SBI-/README.md

 - `conda --version`  to check the version of the conda
 - `conda create -n sbi_env` to create new environment named sbi_env
 -  `conda init bash` to ensure that the conda command is available in your terminal without requiring you to manually source Conda's activation script
-- Close terminal and open new terminal to refresh it
+- Close the terminal and open new terminal to refresh it
 - `conda activate sbi_env` to activate the new environment created
 - Save `requirement.txt` in your working directory
 - Install all dependencies specified in `requirement.txt` file using `pip install -r requirements.txt`